new Logging()

 Methods

-Creates a logger for a specific reason or context.
+Creates a logger for a specific reason or correlation context.

 Parameters: